-During the first quarter of 2021, we reduced the amount of property catastrophe business we wrote.
+During the first half of 2021, we reduced the amount of "pure catastrophe" business we wrote.
 Although catastrophe premium rates did increase as compared to the January 1, 2020, renewals, in our view these increases were not sufficient to compensate reinsurers for the risks associated with this business as compared to other classes.
-As a result, we reduced our exposure from "pure catastrophe" contracts.
 However, as this reduction has been offset by our increased incidental exposure from specialty classes of business, our overall exposure to catastrophe events has remained largely consistent with last year.